 How to visit Tuscany?

 For us, visiting Tuscany is easier in a car.
 Because, while you won’t need a car in big cities like Florence or Pisa, several places are hard to access by train as the countryside, Siena and Saturnia.
 If you are coming from Italy or close countries, you should come with your own car.
 As we are living in south-France, this is what we have done.
-If you are coming from other countries you can fly to Florence and then rent a car at the airport.
+And what we do almost every summer and it is really easy.
+If you are coming from other countries you can also fly to Florence and then rent a car at the airport.

 Concerning the budget, for our whole Italy road trip, we have spent 500$ for one week for the gas and the high ways.